Existence of minimizers for the SDRI model in $\mathbb{R}^n$: Wetting and dewetting regimes with mismatch strain: Mathematical setting and formulation of the main results

 \item[(ii)] Let $\beta=0$ and $W_p$ be as in (i).
 Then the minimizers of $\cF_{\rm Dir}$ in $\admissible_{\rm Dir}$ with volume constraint $|\fm| = |\Omega|$ (i.e., free-crystal regions have full $\mathcal{L}^n$-measure) coincide with the (strong) Griffith minimizers in \cite{ChC:2019_arxiv} under Dirichlet boundary condition.

-\item[(iii)] In the proof of Theorem \ref{teo:regularity_of_minimizers} we work only in $\Omega,$ i.e., we study the regularity of $\p^*A$ and $J_u$ only in the points of $\Omega.$ Therefore, the assertion on the essential closedness of $J_u$ and $\p^*A$ holds also for minimizers of $\cF_{\rm Dir}$ with $W_p(x, \bM)=\C(x)\bM:\bM.$ In particular, this covers a partial regularity part of results in \cite{ChC:2019_arxiv}. \end{itemize} \end{remark}
+\item[(iii)] In the proof of Theorem \ref{teo:regularity_of_minimizers} we work only in $\Omega,$ i.e., we study the regularity of $\p^*A$ and $J_u$ only in the points of $\Omega.$ Therefore, the essential closedness of $J_u$ and $\p^*A$ holds also for minimizers of $\cF_{\rm Dir}$ with $W_p(x, \bM)=\C(x)\bM:\bM.$ In particular, this covers a partial regularity result in \cite{ChC:2019_arxiv}. \end{itemize} \end{remark}

 We anticipate here that we equip both $\admissible_p$ and $\admissible_{\rm Dir}$ with the same type of convergence introduced in $\admissible,$ i.e.